DCULibrary/open-refine-workshop/_workshop/4-facets-and-clusters.md

 OpenRefine is useful to _surface_ near-matches, but it does not automate the work of collapsing them into normalized values.
 Instead, it focuses one’s attention and labour on exactly that activity.
 In our initial version of computer-assisted data curation, you still have to touch each data point.

-### Key Points
+## 💡 Key Points

+✅ You use facets and filters to **explore** your data

+✅ Facets and filters also enable you to work with **subsets** of data

+✅ You can correct common data issues from a facet

-* Clustering is a way of finding variant forms of the same piece of data within a dataset (e.g. different spellings of a name)
+✅ **Clustering** is a way of finding variant forms within a dataset (e.g. different spellings of a name)

-* There are a number of different Clustering algorithms that work in different ways and will produce different results
+✅ There are a number of different clustering **algorithms** that work in different ways

-* The best clustering algorithm to use will depend on the data
+✅ The best clustering algorithm to use will depend on your data
-* Using clustering you can replace varying forms of the same data with a single consistent value